Danish India: Legacy

 After the Danish colony of Tranquebar was ceded to the British, it lost its special trading status and had its administrative roles transferred to Nagapattinam.
 The town rapidly dwindled in importance, although the expansion of the British into South India led to Tranquebar becoming a hub for missionary activity for some time and a place particularly known for training native priests.
 By the end of the 19th century, the mission established by Ziegenbalg was functioning entirely independently and lives on today as the Tamil Evangelical Lutheran Church.

 Fort Dansborg at Tranquebar was established in 1620.

-Now primarily a fishing village, the legacy of the Dano-Norwegian colonial presence is entirely local but can be seen in the architecture of the small town that lies within the boundaries of the old (and long gone) city walls.
+Now primarily a fishing village, the legacy of the Danish colonial presence is entirely local but can be seen in the architecture of the small town that lies within the boundaries of the old (and long gone) city walls.
 Journalist Sam Miller describes the town as the most recognisably European of the former colonial settlements.

 Although only a handful of colonial buildings can be definitely dated to the Danish era, many of the town's residential buildings are in classical styles that would not be dissimilar to those of the era and that contribute to the historic atmosphere.
-The remaining Dano-Norwegian buildings include a gateway inscribed with a Danish royal seal, a number of colonial bungalows, two churches and principally – Fort Dansborg, constructed in 1620.
-The fort was declared a protected monument by the Government of Tamil Nadu in 1977 and now houses a museum dedicated to the Dano-Norwegians in India.
+The remaining Danish buildings include a gateway inscribed with a Danish royal seal, a number of colonial bungalows, two churches and principally – Fort Dansborg, constructed in 1620.
+The fort was declared a protected monument by the Government of Tamil Nadu in 1977 and now houses a museum dedicated to the Danish in India.

-There are no known descendants of the Dano-Norwegian settlers in or around the town.
+There are no known descendants of the Danish settlers in or around the town.
 Since 2001, Danes have been active in mobilising volunteers and government agencies to purchase and restore Danish colonial buildings in Tranquebar.

 St. Olav's Church, Serampore still stands.
 In 2017 a major heritage restoration project commenced in Serampore, West Bengal.